scidash/ParallelPyNEURON/README.md

 # 1
 Get docker

-# 2 The easy way inline with philosophy stated above don't build the docker image from source instead just download the pre-compiled image with
+# 2
-docker pull russelljarvis/pyneuron-toolbox
+In accordance with the philosophy stated above don't build the docker image from source instead just download the pre-compiled image with docker pull russelljarvis/pyneuron-toolbox

 Run step 3 to confirm the presence of the image, and step 4 to enter the docker container.